skonfig/__easy_rsa/type/__easy_rsa_cert/man.rst

         either the certificate is no defined, or will be revoked.

     Default is: ``signed``.
-use-algo
-    The algorithm to use.
-    Possible values:

-    rsa
-        RSA mode.
-    ec
-        Elliptic Curve Cryptography mode.

-    Default is: ``rsa``.

 The following optional parameters correspond to the default values in